MicrosoftDocs/microsoft-salescopilot-docs/articles/access-settings.md

 1. In the **Email insights (preview)** pane, turn on the toggle.

 1. Under **Who can access this feature?**, choose to allow access to all sellers or only to specific security groups.
 To do this, select one of the following options:
-    - **No restrictions**: All users' email insights are stored.
+    - **No restrictions**: All users' email insights are generated and stored.
-    - **Set access restrictions**: Use security groups to decide which users' email insights are stored.
+    - **Set access restrictions**: Use security groups to decide which users' email insights are generated and stored.
         - **Allow access**: Search and add security groups that can access the feature.
         - **Restrict access**: Search and add security groups that cannot access the feature.